 Business drivers vary by organisation, even in terms of basic measures such as the balance between short-term margin versus long-term growth.
 Identifying appropriate commercial levers will require analysis of the specific business model.
 A major pharmaceutical company developing an outsourced service contract gained critical insights when analysing a potential vendor’s proposal by identifying the underlying business model.
 As a result, some key assumptions were uncovered and discussed, which improved the vendor’s price and resulted in a more balanced apportionment of risk.

-Effective incentivisation mechanisms include commercial levers that incentivise all of the desired behaviours and reflect the relative importance of desired outcomes.
-System dynamics modelling (by which all dynamics are plotted to show how they interact) can support identification of the most effective commercial levers for incentivising each objective, and highlight interactions between commercial levers and any associated, unintended consequences.
+Effective incentivisation mechanisms include commercial levers that reflect the relative importance of the desired outcomes.
+System dynamics modelling (whereby dynamics are plotted to show how they interact) can help identify the most effective commercial levers for incentivising each objective, whilst highlighting any unintended consequences.
 Furthermore, through quantification of such models, the relative weighting to be applied to commercial levers can be assessed with some degree of confidence.
 For a mobile telecommunications operator, such modelling revealed that five fundamental KPIs drove their business.
 Such insight helped inform a network service contract, which was based on these key drivers and provided the focus for management effort.